-Remember to let us know exactly what it is you’re trying to find out about as this will help us help you.
+If you are reporting an accessibility issue, please let us know exactly (in as much detail as you can) what issues you are experiencing as this will help us help you.
 You can contact us if you:

 We aim to meet the needs of all our website users as best we can.
 The Equality and Human Rights Commission (EHRC) is responsible for enforcing The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').